divyabaid16/lease-abstract/README.md

 2.**PDF Export**:

-- Used html2canvas and jsPDF for PDF generation
+- Used jsPDF and jspdf-autotable for direct PDF generation
-- Implemented special handling for canvas elements
+- Bypasses HTML rendering to avoid CSS compatibility issues
-- Added CSS classes for PDF-specific styling
+- Creates a professionally formatted PDF directly from the data
-- Created a clone of the DOM to avoid modifying the original UI
+- Includes tables, sections, and formatted text

 3.**State Management**: